Jx1206/Ant-Observer/README.md

 # Ant-Observer
 # How to use Ant-observer?
 # Users need to download the entire Ant-Observer in zip format.
-After unzipping the zip （Be sure to download the entire）, click on ant-observicer.exe and wait for a while for the program to start up.
+After unzipping the zip （Be sure to download the entire）, click on Ant-Observer.exe and wait for a while for the program to start up.

 # What kind of information is included in the input data requirements for Ant-Observer？
 # We provide an example of input data, check out XX (note that the labels file takes a very long time to download).